codinggambit/my_polite_inquiries/README.md

-# This is a blog on all things related to questioning everything
+# This is a blog on all things related to being inquisitive

 This will be used for adding all information for the blog.